merenlab/anvio.org/tutorials/interactive-interface/index.md

                  -d data.txt
 ```

 Compared to the previous time we used {% include PROGRAM name="anvi-interactive" %}, we are now using the flag `--manual` for the manual-mode.
 We also provide a tree for the organization of **Items**, and a data table containing information about these items, where each column will be shown as **Layers** on the interface.
-Finally we need to use the flag `-p` for a {% include ARTIFACT name="profile-db" %}, which is normally used for storing read recruitment information.
+Finally, we need to use the flag `-p` for a {% include ARTIFACT name="profile-db" %}, which is normally used for storing read recruitment information.
 In manual-mode, we use the {% include ARTIFACT name="profile-db" %} only to store the **States** and **Collections**.
-You don't need to have one present in your directory the first time you use {% include PROGRAM name="anvi-interactive" %} in manual-mode, it will be created on the fly.
+You don't need to have one present in your directory the first time you use {% include PROGRAM name="anvi-interactive" %} in manual-mode; it will be created on the fly.

 In this case, the {% include ARTIFACT name="profile-db" %} is included in the datapack because I created a few **States** for you to explore.